 There are some more serious, though rare, side effects that may occur, including difficulty breathing, speaking, or swallowing.
 If the patient experiences these reactions, they should contact a medical professional immediately.

 How long does treatment last?

-The effects of Botox treatment will not be immediately noticeable, and optimal results will be felt by the patients approximately two weeks after the injections are administered.
-The duration of the results will vary by patient, though Botox will typically last anywhere between three to six months.
-It is recommended that patients receiving Botox for incontinence should receive injections once every six months.
-Botox, or any other botulinum toxin product, should not be administered to any patient more often than once every three months.
+The effects of Botox treatment are not immediately noticeable, and optimal results will be felt by the patients approximately two weeks after the injections are administered.
+The duration of the results will vary by patient, though Botox typically lasts anywhere from three to six months.
+It is recommended that patients receiving Botox for incontinence receive injections once every six months.
+Botox, and other botulinum toxin products, should not be administered at a frequency greater than once every three months.